 See Related: Best Things to Do in Vienna with Kids

-Best Things to do in the Schönbrunn Gardens and Palace Complex
+Things to Do in the Schönbrunn Gardens and Palace Complex

 The gardens served as a model for many other European parks, and its facilities and attractions are still enjoyed by visitors today.
 Schönbrunn Gardens offers a variety of activities and sights to see, making it a perfect destination for anyone interested in history, culture, or just spending time outdoors.

-The park has many great features that are sure to please everyone in the family.
+The park has many great features that will please everyone in the family.
 Here are some of the must-see attractions and activities:

 Kronprinzengarten (Crown Prince Garden)

 When you visit the Privy Garden at the palace, you’ll feel like you’ve been transported back in time.
-This sunken garden with its parterre portions bordered by beds dates back to 1865.
-It was once known as the Crown Prince Garden, and today it’s a popular spot for travelers to enjoy some peace.
+This sunken garden, with its parterre portions bordered by beds, dates back to 1865.
+It was once known as the Crown Prince’s Garden, and today, it’s a popular spot for travelers to enjoy peace.

-This tranquil garden is renowned for its beautiful flowers and plants, and it’s a great place to relax and take in the magnificent views.
-So be sure to add it to your list of must-see attractions when you’re in the area.
+This tranquil garden is renowned for its beautiful flowers and plants, and it’s a great place to relax and take in magnificent views.
+So be sure to add it to your list of must-see attractions in the area.

-The Palm House is a glass-enclosed tropical oasis that is located within the Schönbrunn Palace Gardens.
-The Palm House is home to a variety of exotic plants and animals, making it a perfect destination for anyone interested in nature and wildlife.
+The Palm House is a glass-enclosed tropical oasis that is located within the Schönbrunn Palace Gardens and is home to a variety of exotic plants and animals, making it a perfect destination for anyone interested in nature and wildlife.